Milan walkout re-ignites racism row in Italy

 Late last year 10 fans of London side Tottenham Hotspur, which has a large contingent of Jewish supporters, were injured, one of them gravely, when dozens of anti-semitic "ultras" stormed a central Rome bar in a well-planned attack.

-Pro Patria has been fined 15,000 euros (12,210 pounds) over the last year for racist chants, Italian press reported.
+Pro Patria has been fined 15,000 euros over the last year for racist chants, Italian press reported.

-Manchester City and Belgium player Vincent Kompany was another of thousands to express their support for Boateng's action on Twitter.
+Manchester City and Belgian national player Vincent Kompany was one of thousands to express their support of Boateng's action on Twitter.

 "Act of racism against Boateng during Milan's friendly.
 How about becoming extremely intolerant towards racist idiots?
 They need to be told," the defender wrote.

-Troubled Manchester City player Mario Balotelli, himself the repeated target of racist chants before he abandoned Italy to go and play in England, praised Boateng's "brilliant work".
+Troubled Manchester City player Mario Balotelli, himself the repeated target of racist chants before he abandoned Italy to go and play in England, praised Boateng's "brilliant work" on Twitter.

-The Italian striker, who has endured monkey chants and bananas thrown onto the pitch, last year threatened to walk out of the Euro championship if he heard any racial slurs.
+The Italian striker, who has endured monkey chants and bananas thrown onto the pitch, last year threatened to walk out of the Euro championships if he heard any racial slurs.

 But the Pro Patria chairman, Roberto Centenaro, suggested tackling the problem would be difficult.